rx229/Projects/docs/index.md

 **ML Modelling**

 I used Random Forest Classifier to produce the final output as it had the highest MAE score compared a few other algorithms.
-I used GridSearchCV to tune the parameters of the model and produced a slightly higer MAE score.
+I used GridSearchCV to tune the parameters of the model and produced a slightly higher MAE score.

 My prediction was 79.9% accurate.